by Mike Ratliff

 18 ἐσκοτωμένοι τῇ διανοίᾳ ὄντες, ἀπηλλοτριωμένοι τῆς ζωῆς τοῦ θεοῦ διὰ τὴν ἄγνοιαν τὴν οὖσαν ἐν αὐτοῖς, διὰ τὴν πώρωσιν τῆς καρδίας αὐτῶν, (Ephesians 4:18 NA28)

-18 They are darkened in their understanding, alienated from the life of God because of the ignorance that is in them, due to their hardness of heart.
-(Ephesians 4:18 ESV)
+Ephesians 4:18 (NASB) 18 being darkened in their understanding, excluded from the life of God because of the ignorance that is in them, because of the hardness of their heart;

 Those with reprobate or debased minds are darkened (ἐσκοτωμένοι) in their understanding (διανοίᾳ).
 Those who reject the knowledge of God think of themselves as “enlightened” (cf. Hebrews 10:32).
 Their ignorance here is not due to a lack of general education, some are brilliant in their own way, but such brilliance is all wasted and futile in the end when combined with hardness of heart toward the truth of the gospel in Christ (cf. Matthew 13:14-15; John 12:40; Acts 28:26-27; Romans 11:8).
 These unbelievers are intellectually unproductive.
 As far as spiritual and moral issues are concerned, their rational processess are distorted and inadequate, inevitably failing to produce godly understanding or moral living.
 Their lives are empty, vain, and without meaning (cf Romans 1:21-28; 1 Corinthians 2:14; Colossians 2:18).
 They are also spiritually separated from God, thus ignorant of God’s truth (1 Corinthians 2:14), and their willing spiritual darkness and moral blindness are the results (Romans 1:21-24; 2 Timothy 3:7).
 They are blind, “hard” like a rock.